Compare any two graphics cards:

 OpenGL Version OpenGL 3.1 OpenGL 4.1

-Memory Bandwidth: Memory bandwidth is the largest amount of information (in units of MB per second) that can be transported past the external memory interface in one second.
-The number is calculated by multiplying the interface width by the speed of its memory.
-If it uses DDR RAM, it must be multiplied by 2 once again.
-If it uses DDR5, multiply by ANOTHER 2x.
-The better the memory bandwidth, the faster the card will be in general.
+Memory Bandwidth: Memory bandwidth is the largest amount of data (counted in MB per second) that can be moved across the external memory interface in one second.
+It is worked out by multiplying the card's bus width by its memory speed.
+If the card has DDR RAM, the result should be multiplied by 2 again.
+If it uses DDR5, multiply by 4 instead.
+The higher the bandwidth is, the faster the card will be in general.
 It especially helps with anti-aliasing, High Dynamic Range and high resolutions.

-Texel Rate: Texel rate is the maximum number of texture map elements (texels) that are processed per second.
-This figure is calculated by multiplying the total number of texture units of the card by the core speed of the chip.
-The higher this number, the better the card will be at handling texture filtering (anisotropic filtering - AF).
+Texel Rate: Texel rate is the maximum texture map elements (texels) that are processed in one second.
+This is calculated by multiplying the total amount of texture units of the card by the core clock speed of the chip.
+The better this number, the better the card will be at handling texture filtering (anisotropic filtering - AF).
 It is measured in millions of texels in a second.

-Pixel Rate: Pixel rate is the maximum amount of pixels the graphics card could possibly record to the local memory in a second - measured in millions of pixels per second.
-The figure is calculated by multiplying the number of Render Output Units by the the core speed of the card.
-ROPs (Raster Operations Pipelines - sometimes also referred to as Render Output Units) are responsible for outputting the pixels (image) to the screen.
-The actual pixel rate also depends on quite a few other factors, especially the memory bandwidth - the lower the bandwidth is, the lower the ability to reach the max fill rate.
+Pixel Rate: Pixel rate is the maximum number of pixels that the graphics chip could possibly record to its local memory in a second - measured in millions of pixels per second.
+The number is worked out by multiplying the number of Render Output Units by the the card's clock speed.
+ROPs (Raster Operations Pipelines - aka Render Output Units) are responsible for outputting the pixels (image) to the screen.
+The actual pixel rate also depends on quite a few other factors, especially the memory bandwidth of the card - the lower the memory bandwidth is, the lower the potential to get to the max fill rate.

 Display Prices